Cancel anytime

 Investment Approach and Strategy

-Strategy: The ETF employs a passive management strategy, attempting to replicate the performance of the Dow Jones U.S. Utilities Index.
+Strategy: The ETF employs a passive management strategy, attempting to replicate the performance of its underlying index by investing in a portfolio of stocks that make up the index.

-Composition Primarily holds stocks of U.S. utilities companies.
+Composition The ETF primarily holds stocks of U.S. utility companies.

 Market Position